4 to 5-year-olds

 - Simple measurement (full, half-full, empty)

-SCIENCE, TECHNOLOGY, ENGINEERING, ART, MATHEMATICS (STEAM)
+SCIENCE, TECHNOLOGY, ENGINEERING, MATHEMATICS (STEM)

 Our curriculum fosters the growth of a child’s processes, the development of their conceptual understanding and their ability to observe, analyze, make simple predictions (for example, when ice melts it turns to water or when water boils it turns to steam), and make conclusions about the world around them.